 In addition to the types of coverage listed above, it’s common for larger janitorial services companies to be bonded.
 Surety bonds work differently than liability insurance but are often discussed at the same time.
 A janitorial surety bond insures fulfillment of your contract and can cover theft from your employees.
 Click here to learn more about janitorial bonds.

-Cleaning business insurance coverage and costs are unique to every business and will depend upon several factors.
-To get an idea of which coverage types and limits are best for your cleaning business, obtaining an estimate is a good place to start.
-If you’d like to get a quick, free, no obligation quote, Next Insurance can help.
+Cleaning business insurance is unique to each company and will depend upon the size of your business, number of employees, types of jobs you take on, and more.
+To get an idea of what coverage your janitorial business, obtaining a quote is a good place to start.
+If you’d like to get a free, no-obligation quote online, Hiscox can help.

 Cost of Cleaning Business Insurance